iotaledger/qupla/README.md

-Qupla statements are grouped in logical source files within a folder whose name specifies the module name these source files belong to.
+Qupla statements are grouped in logical source files within a folder whose name specifies the module that these source files belong to.
 Within a module folder all Qupla source files are first parsed and loaded recursively into one big code tree.
 The parse phase will only do lexical parsing and syntax checks.
 All statements in the module source files are gathered in no particular order and grouped together by statement type.